 What would you do if you need to find the landline telephone number of someone?
 Of course, you seek yellow pages.
 Well, the yellow pages here in Nepal are quite outdated.
-So people prefer to find the number by a single click or call.
-Now that NTC starts the PSTN telephone inquiry online, it has become very convenient for the people.
+So people prefer to find the number with a single click or call.
+Now that NTC starts the PSTN telephone inquiry online, it has become very convenient for people.

 Sometimes it is also easy if the telephone number changes but you only have the old number.
 After the change in a telephone number, Ntc updates its database so that you can get the latest number.
 You can search the telephone number of an individual or the Corporate.